-Post-decree matters in domestic relations courts have also experienced a decline in the past 10 years, though there was an increase in incoming cases from 2016 to 2017.
-During 2017, a total of 6,264 motions seeking a change of custody were filed, an increase of 2 percent from 2016 but a decline of 17 percent from the 10-year high of 7,569 cases in 2008.
-The rate of filing of incoming visitation matters also has generally declined over 10 years, about 16 percent between 2008 and 2017.
-(See Figure 2).
-The number of filings seeking the enforcement or modification of a support order declined by 33 percent over the same 10-year period.
-(See Figure 3).
+Post-decree matters in domestic relations courts also experienced general declines over the past 10 years.
+During 2018, a total of 6,133 motions seeking a change of custody were filed, a decrease of 2 percent from 2017 and a decrease of 18 percent from the 10-year high of 7,464 cases in 2011.
+When viewed across the last 10 years, the rate of filing of incoming visitation matters remained generally steady.
+(See Figure 2.)
+The number of filings seeking the enforcement or modification of a support order declined sizably over the last 10 years, though the number of support-matter filings over the last three years has remained fairly stable.
+(See Figure 3.)